Veterans Disability Benefits: How to Apply and Submit Your Claim

 You might also try the National Archives and Records Administration (NARA), with facilities in Washington, DC, College Park, MD, St. Louis, MO, and other locations.
 They store military service records, certain medical and health records, and other data that might help you prove your case.

-It’s worth repeating: The medical evidence you submit must help you prove, to the satisfaction of one or more VA clerks (who may have little or no medical training), that:
+It’s worth repeating that the medical evidence you submit must help you prove, to the satisfaction of one or more VA clerks (who may have little or no medical training), that:

 - You have it now…and